maheshwaghmare/free-images/README.md

 == Changelog ==

 = 1.2.1 =
 * Improvement: Register the download images page only for the `upload_files` user permissions.
+Reported by Steve.

 = 1.2.0 =
 * Improvement: Added the original author name into the alt tag of image.